Haywaii/Vivastreet/README.md

 # Vivastreet Test

 ## How to run the tests
-1/ Clone the project on your local and just launch test with one of the following command:
+1/ Clone the project on your local, open with your favourite coding tools and just launch test with one of the following command:
 - **Run all tests at once** - npx playwright test
 - **Run a specific test** - npx playwright test -g "your test name
 - **Run a specific file** - npx playwright test yourtestfilename.ts
+- **Run test with headed mode** - npx playwright test --headed (it's headless by default)

 2/ Directly into github by re-running the last workflow executed after the last commit (you need to open it to re-run it).
 **Warning** - Run will fail as accessibility test are failing (in actions tab of the project)